 Address: Rue de Rivoli, 75001 Paris, France

-The Louvre Palace, which was erected during the late 12th to early 13th Centuries by Philip II, is home to the Musée du Louvre.
+The Louvre Palace, erected during the late 12th to early 13th Centuries by Philip II, is home to the Musée du Louvre.
 The Louvre Museum is the most-visited museum in the world and a historically significant building in Paris, France.

 3. Musée d’Orsay